Why Did US Quietly Reverse Its Decision to Unilaterally Recognise Venezuela’s Opposition Candidate As President?

 “Given the overwhelming evidence, it is clear to the United States… that Edmundo González Urrutia won the most votes in Venezuela’s July 28 presidential election.”
 But it was only clear for four days.

-But for the moment there is no conclusive evidence showing that he did.* It is also clear from day one that the strategy of the main opposition forces was to discredit the results if they didn’t win.
+For the moment there is no conclusive evidence showing that the election was rigged.* It is also clear from that the main opposition forces’ strategy from day one was to discredit the results if they didn’t win.
 Hardly helping matters is the fact that US Secretary of State Antony Blinken issued a press release on August 1 congratulating, without definitive proof, the opposition candidate, Edmundo González, on his “overwhelming victory” and calling for a “respectful, peaceful transition,” which right now appears to be the last thing on the cards:

 [T]he democratic opposition has published more than 80 percent of the tally sheets received directly from polling stations throughout Venezuela.
 Those tally sheets indicate that Edmundo González Urrutia received the most votes in this election by an insurmountable margin.
 Independent observers have corroborated these facts, and this outcome was also supported by election day exit polls and quick counts.
 In the days since the election, we have consulted widely with partners and allies around the world, and while countries have taken different approaches in responding, none have concluded that Nicolás Maduro received the most votes this election.